In my previous blog entry I described some basic functionality of SSH in terms of port-forwarding. Now it’s time for a little bit more complex stuff.

-In this article I'll highlight:
+In this article I will highlight:

 - (forward) piercing of a firewall (getting access to resources behind it);

 - dynamic port-forwarding (AKA proxy);

 - (reverse) piercing of a firewall (exposing your local services on the remote side).

 Let’s start with the forward firewall piercing, since it is the easiest and was somewhat already described in my previous blog entry on this topic.
 Now, imagine that you already have SSH access to some host which is multi-home connected (e.g. the host is connected to more than one network).
 Let’s also assume that the host is a firewall and is masquerading other hosts in the internal network and is translating just a handful set of ports to the servers (looks familiar, doesn’t it? :) ).
 In other words, we are speaking of a standard firewall/NAT router.